Polynomial functions over bounded distributive lattices: Technicalities and proofs

 To prove the converse claim, we make use of Lemma~\ref{lemma:strSIdem}.
 Let $C$ be the class of order-preserving functions $f\colon L^n\to L$ $(n\geqslant 1)$ satisfying the conditions of the proposition.
 By Proposition~\ref{prop:unaryHorizontalPoly}, $C$ satisfies condition $(i)$ of Lemma~\ref{lemma:strSIdem}.
-To complete the proof, it is enough to show that (\ref{eq:homogeneity}) and (\ref{eq:horizontal}) are preserved under substituting constants for variables, since then condition $(ii)$ of Lemma~\ref{lemma:strSIdem} will be also fulfilled.
-So suppose that $f\colon L^{n}\rightarrow L$ satisfies (\ref{eq:homogeneity}) and (\ref{eq:horizontal}).
+To complete the proof, it is enough to show that (\ref{eq:homogeneity}) and (\ref{eq:horizontal}) are preserved under substituting constants for $n-1$ variables, since then condition $(ii)$ of Lemma~\ref{lemma:strSIdem} will be also fulfilled.
+Thus, take $f\colon L^{n}\rightarrow L$ satisfying (\ref{eq:homogeneity}) and (\ref{eq:horizontal}).